melissamonroe/sql-challenge/README.md

 #### Data Engineering

-* Table schemas were have been created for each of the six CSV files.
+* Table schemas have been created for each of the six CSV files.
 Data types, primary keys, foreign keys, and other constraints are specified.

 #### Data Analysis

-Once the database schema was created and the data was imported, SQL queries were used to return the following information:
+Once the database schemas were created and the data was imported, SQL queries were used to return the following information:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.